Phanastrae/soul-under-sculk/README.md

-# Soul Under Sculk ("SUS")
+# Soul Under Sculk

-A work in progress Minecraft mod.
+Soul Under Sculk (SUS) is a Very Serious™ Minecraft mod which allows the player to Contort their Soul's Vessel into that of a Grotesque Eldritch Abomination, shaped from Sculk and Ender, the **Scroulkkoth**.

+*Alternatively: "a funny imposter transformation mod"*

+Made for ModFest: Singularity.